Your Cat Is Your Cousin

 Cousin means belonging to the same family, but not in the same direct parent-child line.
 A cousin is referred to as removed if they are separated by generations, for example cousins from your parent’s generation are once removed.

-See the diagram below for a simple visual explanation of how cousins and degree removed is defined.
+See the diagram below for a simple visual explanation of how cousin relationships are defined.

 The overall evolutionary picture

-In fact a similar statement can be made for all cellular life forms on earth.
+In fact a similar statement can be made for all cellular life forms on Earth.
 Scientists believe that all cellular life on Earth is descended from a single common ancestor that lived 4 billion years ago.
-That means that all subsequent life (including bacteria, plants, and animals) are, in a very literal sense, related.
+That means that all subsequent life (including bacteria, plants, and animals) is related.

-The closeness of the relationship in terms of degree can be expressed similarly as how it was done for the cat, using the approximate number of generations in the past (the nth cousin), and the difference between the number of generations of each branch (times removed).
+The closeness of the relationship can be expressed in the same general way as it was for the cat, using the approximate number of generations in the past as the degree of cousinhood, and the difference between the number of generations of each branch as the times removed.

-So using a table that mirrors the first cousin table shown earlier, the human-cat relationship is merely an extrapolation of the family tree we are all so familiar with.
+So using a table that mirrors the first cousin table shown earlier, the human-cat relationship is simply an extrapolation of the family tree we are all familiar with.

-Putting some numbers on this, with estimates for several representative species, gives an idea of the overall situation.
+Putting some numbers on this, using estimates for several representative species, gives a clearer picture of the overall situation.

 The farther back the shared ancestor, the more distant the relationship